 What are the inheritance rights of a fiancé or fiancée?

-This inheritance claim was made on the grounds that our client had lived with the deceased as his wife for more than two years immediately before he died and that she was maintained by him.
+The inheritance rights of a fiancé or fiancée were central to the claim as it was made on the grounds that our client had lived with the deceased as his wife for more than two years immediately before he died, and that she was maintained by him.

 She had met the deceased 2 years and 2 months before he died.
 They had a whirlwind romance and decided to live with each other soon after meeting, sharing their time between each other’s homes.
 A year after meeting, the deceased proposed and they planned to marry the following year.
 Sadly, the deceased died unexpectedly a few months before their wedding.